Deucalion Docs

 3. Switch to inspection scope when the output is an inspection certificate or inspection report.

-4. Use preview workflows before high-risk downloads so the office team can catch stale branding, visit-note, defect, or certificate context early.
+4. Use preview workflows before high-risk downloads, so the office team can catch stale branding, visit-note, defect, or certificate context early.

 5. Generate the output that matches the job: compliance report, defect summary, certificate bundle, inspection certificate, or asset register.